top of page

 Take the Personal Calls Elsewhere

 We all get that the world doesn’t stop moving just because you’re at work.
 Sometimes you’ll get a call from a doctor or your mom.
 Even though the shared office space is cluttered with calls throughout the day, these types of calls do tend to throw off the cadence of the workspace.
-Simple solution, step into the hallway, empty conference room or even outside to take the call.
+The simple solution, step into the hallway, empty conference room, or even outside to take the call.

 Nix the Constant Complaining

-We all have a love hate relationship with work at times.
+We all have a love-hate relationship with work at times.
 Whether it’s your computer crashing without saving that sales deck you’ve been working on for two weeks or a challenging vendor, no matter how much you love your job, we all have those days.
 So no one needs to add to their personal stress with your latest ‘crisis’ being broadcasted across the office.
-Find someone to pull aside and talk to the situation about and take the conversation out of public airwaves.
+Find someone to pull aside and talk about the situation and take the conversation out of public airwaves.
 Once you’ve sufficiently complained, leave it there and move on.
 Your work and coworkers will thank you.

 bottom of page